josephalevin/fson/readme.md

     !
 Root fson value.
 Remember, always use a pointer with fson value. type(fson_value), pointer :: value

-    integer :: age
+    !
+The composer's age will be extract into this variable integer :: age

     !
 Parse the file.
 See getting started example.

-    call fson_get(value, "age", age)
+    !
+Extract the age value.
+Use the optional path parameter to specify nested values. call fson_get(value, "age", age)